shawnmflemingc/web-basics/urlparams.md

 ![URL Example](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL/mdn-url-all.png)

 These characters MUST not be modified and the HTTP protocol uses them to understand what to do, and what to pass on to the web page.
 The next part (URL Encoding) is all about protecting these special characters.
 For example, what if you want to use google to search on a term using one of these characters, or even all of them!
-In google, search for `:/?=&#` and see what it does in the URL.
-It replaces these characters with `%3A%2F%3F%3D%26%23`
+In google, search for `:/?=& #` and see what it does in the URL.
+It replaces these characters with `%3A%2F%3F%3D%26+%23` to avoid confusing the URL.
+Basically it "encodes" each individual character as a 2-character Hexadecimal number (16-base counting) with a percent % before letting whatever needs it that the characters are encoded that way.

-## Part 2: URL Encoding
+## Part 2: URL Encoding Characters

 In a URL, certain characters must be encoded because they have special meanings or are not allowed in URLs.
 Encoding these characters ensures the URL is correctly interpreted by web browsers and servers.
 Here’s a guide to which characters should be encoded in a URL and best practices for URL encoding: